Xingcun-Li/MDSN-WCE/README.md

 # MDSN-WCE

-## The PyTorch code for the submitted paper entitled "Prototype attention enhancement and dynamic curriculum learning guided network for wireless capsule endoscopy diagnosis".
+## The PyTorch code for the submitted paper entitled "Wireless Capsule Endoscopy Diagnosis Using Prototype Self-Attention and Dynamic Curriculum Learning".

 The specific code details will be uploaded here shortly after undergoing manuscript review and our code review.